jessegyger/gcoder/README.md

 ### Usage

 - **Input G-code:**
-  - Allows you to directly type, paste, load, or drag and drop G-code into the editor.
+  - Allows you to directly type, paste, or load G-code into the editor.

 - **Visualize:**
   - The 3D visualization updates in real-time as you scroll through the G-code in the editor.